Sell your cleverness and buy bewilderment.

 Cultivates compassion and appreciation.
 Students come to view the world and humanity in a different way when they are exposed to cultures and ways of living that differ from their own.
 Travel can also lead students to realize how much they appreciate their life back home.

 Improves academic performance.
 Visiting historical sites, eating food very different from what one is used to, watching a performance in a different language, calculating how much of an unfamiliar currency is needed for both dinner and transportation … all these hands-on experiences make learning exciting and fun in ways that no textbook can, leading student travelers to gain and assimilate knowledge far more readily than their nontraveling peers.

 Expands friendships.
-Students who immerse themselves in another country’s (or even another state’s) culture through travel and service programs learn how to break down language and cultural barriers and meet new friends they never would have known without traveling.
+Students who immerse themselves in another country’s (or even another state’s) culture through travel, homestays and service programs learn how to break down language and cultural barriers and meet new friends they never would have known without traveling.

 In short, educational travel helps students grow.
 And at DCIS, we want all our students who wish to travel to be able to do so.
 Our Travel Center offers a wide array of information on all kinds of individual and group trips, service opportunities, and hosting/exchange options and, importantly, myriad ways to fund them.